aidenlab/mmba/README.md

 `./scale.a -m 2e8 hg19_chr1_1K.h5 chr1_1K.scal chr1_1K.bvec `

 # Utilities
 - `sbuild_big.R`: an R script to create genome-wige contacts matrix (in sparse upper triangular form) from a .hic file.
+This version takes care of the case where __straw__ swaps thr order of input chromosomes.
 The user needs to edit the file and make the below changes before running the scriot:
 __line 3__: change the path o where your straw-R.cpp file is
-__line 8__: choose the path to where your .hic file is
+__line 11__: choose the path to where your .hic file is
-__line 9__: change binsize to the desired one
-__line 10__: change path to where your chromosome lengths file is: the order of the chromosomes determines their order in the resulting contacts matrix; make sure that same order (same chromosome lengths file) is used when creating target vector.
+__line 12__: change path to where your chromosome lengths file is: the order of the chromosomes determines their order in the resulting contacts matrix; make sure that same order (same chromosome lengths file) is used when creating target vector.
-__line 20__: change the path to where you want the contacts matrix to be output to
+__line 22__: change the path to where you want the contacts matrix to be output to.
+If not it will be output to new_big_ __res__
+K.h5 where res is binsize/1000.
+__Running__
+Rscript --vanilla sbuild_big.R binsize (i.e. Rscript --vanilla sbuild_big.R 10000 ).

 - `norm_vec.sh`: a bash script to build genome-wide target vector from .wig file
 __Running__